 - The Unfettered: Nothing was beyond him in trying to liberate his brothers, even sacrificing some of their lives.

-- Bittersweet Ending: Ahsoka and Barriss are careful enough to not hurt them once they realize brain worms are involved, but only after they killed three clones in self-defense.
+- Bittersweet Ending: Ahsoka and Barriss are careful enough to not hurt them once they realize brain worms are involved, but only after they kill at least one, and possibly up to three, clones in self-defense.
 Two clone pilots were also killed by the infected clones to hijack the ship.

 - Brainwashed and Crazy: They get controlled by Geonosian brain worms.
 It's... not fun to watch.